 You Don’t Need an Explosive Digital Marketing Budget

-A common misconception making rounds on this hallowed walls, that’s the internet, is that you need an explosive digital marketing budget to make things work for you online– pure myth if you ask.
+A common misconception making rounds on these hallowed walls, that’s the internet, is that you need an explosive digital marketing budget to make things work for you online– pure myth if you ask.

 With proper strategic planning (right from the outset) aimed at targeted and more realistic outcomes, you can still achieve tremendous success even with a limited budget.